-I ordered to five different girls to dance to my videos here and you can see I spent $350 on this in order to get all these videos done.
-I actually only put four of the videos up on my channel because the one video I just didn’t want to put up after seeing the results of the rest of this.
+I ordered five different girls to dance to my videos here and you can see I spent $350 on this in order to get all these videos done.
+I only put four of the videos up on my channel because the one video I just didn’t want to put up after seeing the results of the rest of this.

-Here’s the results for these four, these are the four videos that I put up here and I made an effort to diversify as much as possible.
+Here are the results for these four, these are the four videos that I put up here and I made an effort to diversify as much as possible.

-For example, I had girls from different countries wearing different outfits singing to different songs to make the best experiment possible.
+For example, I had girls from different countries wearing different outfits singing different songs to make the best experiment possible.